 - Organization of Proposal/Page Limits: Organize the proposal as a 'mini' NIH grant.
-LIMIT 5 pages maximum for the body of the proposal; additional pages, such as Title Page/Table of Contents, References, Budget & Budget Justification, Project Timeline, and any necessary letters of collaboration/support may be in addition to the 5 pages. - 2) Budget/Budget Justification: Please note the funding budget is increased up to \$50,000 per year according to the following guidelines:
+LIMIT 5 pages maximum for the body of the proposal; additional pages, such as Title Page/Table of Contents, References, Budget & Budget Justification, Project Timeline, and any necessary letters of collaboration/support may be in addition to the 5 pages. - 2) Budget/Budget Justification: Please see the funding guidelines below.

 - Patient-based clinical projects (i.e., projects involving the recruitment of human research subjects who will receive interventions and/or donate research specimens).
-Such projects may request funding at the maximum level of \$50,000 per year. - Laboratory-based research projects (e.g., animal studies, molecular studies, or assays of existing specimen).
+Such projects may request funding at the maximum level of \$50,000 per year. - Laboratory-based research projects (e.g., animal physiology/pharmacology and/or molecular cell biology projects).
 Such projects may request funding at the level of \$35,000 per year. - Analysis of existing databases.
 Such projects may request funding at the level of \$25,000 per year.

-Include a detailed budget based on the aforementioned guidelines (with budget justification) for the 1st year of work only (with no more than \$5,000 going towards salary support for the PI and/or Co-I).
+Include a detailed budget based in the aforementioned guidelines (with budget justification) for the 1st year of work only (with no more than \$5,000 going towards salary support for the PI and/or Co-I).
 Please note that P/F grants do not pay indirect costs within UMB or outside.

-3) Specific Aims (maximum 1/2 page):
+3) Specific Aims (maximum 1⁄2 page):